Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Dynamic Neutrino Mass-Squared Differences

 Generally, the electron neutrino survival probability can be estimated as follows.
 Inside the SN, within the high-density regions, the mixing between neutrino states becomes negligible, and the flavor states effectively coincide with the eigenstates in the medium.
 Specifically, for the electron flavor, we have:

 where \(\nu_h\) (\(\overline{\nu}_l\)) corresponds to the heaviest neutrino (lightest antineutrino) eigenstate in the medium at a given time.
 To estimate \(P_{ee}\), we analyze the level-crossing diagrams, schematically illustrated in Fig.~\ref{fig:level_cross}.
-These diagrams depict the eigenvalues of the Hamiltonian in constant matter as functions of the matter density, highlighting the regions where resonances occur based on the sign of the quadratic mass differences.
+These diagrams depict the eigenvalues of the Hamiltonian as functions of the matter density for a matter potential with an exponential profile, highlighting the regions where resonances occur based on the sign of the quadratic mass differences.
 As previously discussed, the occurrence of resonances for neutrinos or antineutrinos depends on the sign of the mass-squared differences.
 If the resonances are crossed adiabatically—that is, if the flip probability is negligible—the states will remain in their corresponding eigenstates in the medium.
 Under the assumption that adiabaticity conditions are satisfied for both resonances, whether for neutrinos or antineutrinos, the electron survival probabilities \(P_{ee}\) and \(\overline{P}_{ee}\) will be determined by the neutrino mixing matrix and can be expressed as:

 where \(U_{eh}\) and \(U_{el}\) represent the elements of the mixing matrix associated with the heaviest and lightest eigenstates, respectively.
+In the event that adiabaticity conditions are not satisfied, one needs to take into account the flip probability - describing the hopping from one matter eigenstate to another due to the non-adiabatic nature of propagation.
+In the Landau-Zener formalism, the crossing probability depends on the measure of the non-adiabaticity of the propagation and is given by~\cite{Petcov:1987zj, Krastev:1988ci,Petcov:1988wv}

+where $F$ depends on the SN matter profiles as well as the neutrino masses and mixing~\cite{Kuo:1988pn}.
+The parameter $\gamma$ is a measure of the non-adiabaticity of the matter profile.
+If the condition for MSW resonance is satisfied by the electron number density $n_e$ such that $2\sqrt{2}G_{F} E n_e = \Delta m^2\cos 2\theta$, then $\gamma$ is defined as

+Clearly, if $\gamma F >> 1$, the neutrino evolution is adiabatic.
+For a detailed discussion of non-adiabatic propagation and its application to our scenario, check~\cite{Kuo:1989qe, Dighe:1999bi,deGouvea:2022dtw}.

 Given that the adiabaticity conditions may not have been satisfied in the Early Universe, we compute the survival probabilities of electron neutrinos and antineutrinos from a SN explosion at a given redshift $z$ numerically.
 This calculation begins with tracking the flavor evolution within the SN by numerically solving the Schrödinger-like equations, using the assumed values of the mass splittings and mixing angles at that $z$, along with the electron density profile of the presupernova star, as provided in Ref.~\cite{Garching}.
 Following this, we model the propagation of neutrinos from the SN to Earth, taking into account the redshift-dependent evolution of neutrino masses.
 This step also involves solving the Schrödinger equations, but under vacuum conditions to account for the absence of significant matter effects during interstellar travel.